Skip to main content

 • Review the standard contents for a business plan.
 Do you have all the information you need to write each section?
 If not, gather data and do research.

 • Your business plan includes a marketing plan and a financial plan.
-You may feel it's more manageable to tackle these as separate documents that then put them into your overall plan.
+It may be more manageable to tackle these as separate documents first and then put them into your overall plan.

 Focus on Your Particular Goals

-As long as the financial projections are accurate and you competently describe your business operations and goals, you'll be in good shape to keep your business on the right path.
+If the financial projections are accurate and you describe your business operations and goals well, you'll be in good shape to keep your business on the right path.

-If you are primarily seeking funding from lenders and venture capital firms, they want to see a viable business plan that provides a realistic overview of a business's chances for success.
+If you are seeking funding from lenders and venture capital firms, they'll want to see a viable business plan.
+It should provide a realistic overview of a business's chances for success.
 Focus on the financial elements, as well as the experience and credibility of the business founders.
-They need to trust that you can do this.
+They need to trust that you can run a profitable and successful business.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help